iamkratos/calculator/README.md

 # Calculator

 I started by adding event listeners to all of the buttons.
-When each is clicked, it gets run through a function that's mostly a bunch of if/else statement that define what type of button it is, followed by the respective logic.
+When each is clicked, it gets run through a function that's mostly a bunch of if/else statements that define what type of button it is, followed by the respective logic.

 If it's a number, it either replaces the zero, or appends the number to the main input